 Whilst large oil spills arising from shipping accidents often make dramatic news, most oil spills are small and originate in or near ports.
 ITOPF oil spill statistics for tankers, for instance,

-Jenny Edwards holds a first class honours degree from Newcastle University in Classics, is a qualified primary school teacher and has been a practising solicitor in England & Wales since
+Jenny Edwards holds a first-class honours degree from Newcastle University in Classics, is a qualified primary school teacher and has been a practising solicitor in England and Wales since